We explain how companies registered in Australia need to keep their email and address details up to date with ASIC.

 If you're registered for online lodgement an email is sent when the annual statement is ready.

 An Australian company must have a registered office to receive correspondence.
-A registered office does not need to be the same as the company's principal place of business.
+A registered office does not need to be the same as the company's principal place of business, but it cannot be a post office box.

 If the company does not occupy the premises, the occupier of the address must give written consent to use the address as its registered office.